Chiho Ishida

-Chiho Ishida (石田千穂, Ishida Chiho) is a Japanese idol, singer, model, and presenter, represented by Twin Planet.
+Chiho Ishida (石田千穂, Ishida Chiho) is a Japanese idol singer and presenter, represented by Twin Planet.
 She is a member of the girl group STU48.
 She is the first member of the group to hold a solo concert and release a photo book, and has thrice been the lead performer of the title songs of the group's singles.

 Biography

 2012–2016: Actor's School Hiroshima

 Ishida has worked as a model since childhood.
 In 2012, she was admitted as a 26th generation student of Actor's School Hiroshima.
 While a student, she became a member of the idol groups peony and MAX♡GIRLS managed by the school.
 That year, she also won the Grand Prix in the Fairies NEXT auditions, organized by Rising Production to form a junior unit to the girl group Fairies, but the unit never debuted.

 2017–2019: STU48, AKB48 Group, overseas work

 On March 19, 2017, Ishida passed the audition for STU48's first generation and graduated from ASH the next day.
 She later became the leader of STU48's travel and beauty subunit Charming Trip, formed in October 2018.
 Although she is not an exclusive model, she has been featured on several beauty columns and booklets and aims to introduce STU48 to more female fans through beauty activities.

 In June 2018, Ishida ranked #99 in the AKB48 Senbatsu Sousenkyo, being one of only two STU48 original members to rank in, the other being Yumiko Takino at #74 (Nana Okada, who ranked fifth, is concurrently an AKB48 member).
 In 2019, Ishida became a member of the subunit Sucheese, which consisted of the "next generation leaders" of AKB48 and its five Japanese sister groups, and their song "Okujō Kara Sakebu" was included in AKB48's 55th single, "Jiwaru Days".
 Ishida and Takino also represented STU48 in the lineup for the title song of AKB48's 56th single, "Sustainable", and performed with them at the 70th NHK Kōhaku Uta Gassen on December 31.